Queen Victoria: The Petite Powerhouse

 How It Began

 Her childhood was the opposite of empowering.
-Much of her early life was tightly controlled inside Kensington Palace by her mother, the Duchess of Kent, and her mother’s adviser, Sir John Conroy.
+Much of her early life was tightly controlled inside Kensington Palace by her mother, the Duchess of Kent, and her mother’s adviser, Sir John Conroy, who together imposed a suffocating set of rules later known as the Kensington System.

 Victoria’s companions were chosen for her.
 She had little privacy, slept in her mother’s room until she was eighteen, and was rarely allowed to move about unaccompanied.